Wednesday 28 August 2024

 Pretty much everywhere there is original grease.

 All of the dials get stuck.
 I removed the pattern gear to get at the grease underneath it and discovered that it was grease-glued to the rod it's supposed to slide along.
-Everything that could be stuck was stuck, and since she used it ten years ago, either this is the amount of time it takes to set after last use, or it's just that it takes 45 years from new and its time is up.
+Everything that could be stuck was stuck, and since she used it ten years ago, it's just at 45 years from new and its time is up.

 So knowing that all of the original grease needs to be dissolved, get to work.
 I work as a technician and have dealt with many of these machines.
 My own was stuck somewhere the others weren't, which is marked on this photo.